 The Roast Pan, Skottel Top and most dome lids in the range are all enamel coated.
 The easiest way to clean these is leaving to soak after use and then clean with hot soapy water.
 The Cadac BBQ Cleaner can also be used on the enamel surfaces for stubborn debris.

 The pizza stone should not be immersed in water, simply wipe clean with a damp cloth.
 Any burnt on bits can be removed with a scraper.
 The stone will darken with use, this is the natural curing process.

-Place your smoking chips in a bowl and add 2/3 cups of water and leave to soak.
-Add the chips to the smoker box and sit this directly on top of the grill.
-Add the meat and close the lid, make sure the flame is on low and leave to smoke.
+Place your smoking chips in a bowl and add 2/3 cups of water and leave to soak for at least 30 minutes.
+Add the drained chips to the smoker box and sit this directly on top of the grill.
+Let the smoker box do it’s thing for 10 minutes or longer if you want a deeper flavour, before adding your meat / fish or veg.
+Always keep the lid on, make sure the flame is on low and leave to smoke.

 You can download the Cadac I-Braai app from the App Store or Google Play Store by typing i-braai in the search bar.
 The I-Braai app is compatible with the following devices:

 Bluetooth® 4.0 and running Android™ software version 4.3 or later